Playwright’s Perspective: Noura

 “How do we pursue a very necessary sense of belonging, but not at the expense of turning tribal?
 How can we embrace our own individuality while upholding a multi-faceted identity?”

 When I started writing Noura, we weren’t talking as publicly about the things I was feeling.
-There was the sense that a female president was a sure thing, that women had achieved equality in workplaces.
+There was the sense that a female president was possible, that women had achieved equality in workplaces.
 Now we are in a post-election, post-Harvey-Weinstein world, and conversations are moving from the secretive to the mainstream.
-Now we are growing increasingly aware of the many-faceted ways women are struggling to stay true to their potential even while society won’t support anything but an individualist approach to achievement.
+Now we are growing increasingly aware of the many-faceted ways women are struggling to stay true to a multifaceted potential even while society won’t support anything but an individualist approach to achievement.

 Noura is at the crossroads of wanting to do something entirely visionary.
 It might cost her everything.
 Do we — and does she — make a choice inspired by our calling, forging forth as the rugged individual?
 Or do we uphold the family unit, the social fabric of the country, and what might be best for all?
 What if we want to do both?
 We need an entirely new lens and framework, perhaps less vertical in vision — perhaps a more horizontal intersection between men and women, individual and community.
 But without that, for the moment we have Noura, an architect, a refugee, trying to construct a world where she can stop living in exile from herself.